smalik-cybersec/My-Cybersecurity-Journey/L02_Linux_Essentials/M06_manage_local_users_and_groups/12_summary_manage_local_users_and_groups.md

 > **"A secure Linux system starts with secure identity and access management."**
 > Local users and groups form the **foundation** of all permissions and privilege controls.
 This lesson gave you the tools to structure users and groups in a way that is **secure**, **scalable**, and **compliant**.

----

-✅ Let me know if you'd like:

-* 🧠 Quiz or practice worksheet
-* 📥 Markdown version for GitHub portfolio
-* ⏭️ Next topic: *Understand and Modify File Permissions and Ownership*

-You're now confidently managing Linux users and groups, Shahid — the backbone of secure systems 👤👥🔐